Mobile Gaming Market and Usage Statistics for 2022

 Mobile Gaming Market Statistics for 2021

-According to We Are Social and Hootsuite, there are 5.22 billion people who carry a mobile phone as of January 2021, accounting for 66.6% of the global population.
-And this figure is growing at about 1.8% year-on-year.
-Meanwhile, there are 4.66 billion internet users worldwide, up by 7.3% from 2020.
-Out of these large group of internet users, more than 90% of them are also online gamers.
-Plus 75% of these internet users are playing videogames on their smartphones.
-With all the calculation, there are approximately 3.5 billion mobile gamers.
+According to We Are Social and Hootsuite, 5.22 billion individuals have a mobile phone, accounting for 66.6% of the global population in January 2021.
+And this figure is increasing at a rate of around 1.8% per year.
+Meanwhile, the number of internet users globally has increased by 7.3% since 2020, to 4.66 billion.
+More than 90% of these major groups of internet users are also online gamers.
+In addition, 75% of these internet users use their smartphones to play video games.
+According to all estimates, there are roughly 3.5 billion mobile gamers.

 Game Players Profiling